-Corruption's social and economic ramifications extend to local communities, leading to adverse effects like loss of livelihood, displacement, and heightened poverty levels.
-These consequences can be gauged by examining indicators such as income fluctuations, alterations in employment rates, increases in social inequality, and disparities in access to essential services such as healthcare and education.
-The impact of corruption on these aspects becomes evident through feedback obtained during interviews, as exemplified by the insights shared by the 10th respondent:
+Corruption's social and economic ramifications extend to local communities, leading to adverse effects like loss of livelihood, displacement and heightened poverty levels.
+These consequences can be gauged by examining indicators such as income fluctuations, alterations in employment rates, increases in social inequality, and disparities in access to essential services, including healthcare and education.
+The impact of corruption on these aspects becomes evident through feedback obtained during interviews, as exemplified by the insights shared by the respondent 10: